strangerstudios/pmpro-bbpress/readme.txt

 1. The "Require Membership" meta box for controlling forum access.

 == Changelog ==
+= 1.5 =
+* FEATURE: Added a membership level setting to set the background color of member topics and replies.
+* FEATURE: Added an option to the bbPress settings page to change the error message shown when non-members try to access a member forum.
+* FEATURE: Added an option to the bbPress settings page to add "member links" linking to forums a user has access to.
+* FEATURE: Added an option to the bbPress settings page to hide member forums from the forums list and search results.
+* FEATURE: Added an option to the bbPress settings page to hide forum roles in replies.
+* FEATURE: Added an option to the bbPress settings page to show membership level in replies.

 = 1.4 =
 * Removed TGM and using different methods to make sure PMPro and bbPress are activated.
 * Changed forum check to use template_redirect instead of wp hook.